Super Lawyers

 Cord blood gas analysis determines the fetal metabolic condition when umbilical circulation stops during childbirth.

 Clamping the umbilical cord is standard procedure when a baby is born.
-Studies have shown this is a vital component to determining the health of your baby.
+Studies have shown that this is vital to determining the baby’s health.

-Umbilical cord blood gas analysis helps doctors can detect if the child suffered a birth injury during delivery.
-Cord blood gases show whether or not a baby is experiencing acidosis, which can indicate that there was a hypoxic-ischemic event
+Umbilical cord blood gas analysis helps doctors detect if the child suffered a birth injury during delivery.
+Cord blood gases show whether or not a baby is experiencing acidosis, which can indicate that there was a hypoxic-ischemic event.

 The results from cord blood gases are frequently used as evidence in medical malpractice lawsuits by both attorneys and doctors as a marker for the harm done to the child and to prove whether negligence was involved in a child's injury.